wp-plugins/immobilcio-agenzie-immobiliari/readme.txt

 *	all details saved on metabox.
 *	Google Maps (on options page you can configure width and heigth for map)

-ImmobilCIO is multilanguages : you can create your localization and put it in `/immobilicio/lang/` directory with this example name: it_IT
+ImmobilCIO is multilanguages : you can create your localization and put it in `/immobilicio/lang/` directory with this example name: immobilcio-it_IT

 On options page you can activate or deactivate display maps on single post.